tehmon/ff13stats/README.md

   cd into your main/scripts in commandline. run -> "pip install -r requirements.txt"

-  then run "python create.py" to create the text files needed. then run "python stats.py" to use the script.
+  Run "python create.py" to create the text files needed.

+  Run "python stats.py" to use the script.